How do I apply to be an Environmental Biology-Zoology, Integrative Biology, or Zoology major?

-All applications for admission are filed with and approved by the MSU Admissions Office.
+All applications for admission are filed with and approved by MSU Admissions.
 You can indicate your major on the application.

 Does the department offer online degree programs?